kbuffington/node-id3tag/README.md

 # node-id3

 node-id3 is a ID3-Tag library written in JavaScript without other dependencies.
+It reads both ID3v2.3 and ID3v2.4 tags, and writes ID3v2.4 tags.
+It supports multi-value fields, and userDefined fields.
+It attempts to conform to tags written by [foobar2000](https://www.foobar2000.org).

+> Note: This project is a rewrite of Zazama's project [node-id3](https://github.com/Zazama/node-id3).
+It is considered a work-in-progress but will be released shortly after more testing is done.
+> This project will be renamed shortly.

 ## Installation
 ```
+# NOTE: this will currently install a different project
 npm install node-id3
 ```